-For those of us who love to travel, the experience itself is one of the great pleasures of life.
-But, at times, so too can be planning a trip, and the anticipation.
+For those who love to travel, the experience itself is one of life’s great pleasures.
+But, at times, so too can be planning a trip and the anticipation.
 Then there is also the pleasure of remembering the journey afterward.

-So, yeah, I shop when I travel, even getting most of my clothes at a foreign charity or consignment shops.
+So, I shop when I travel, even getting most of my clothes at a foreign charity or consignment shop.
 I (mostly) can remember where everything came from.
-As I write I remember my top came from the Cancer Research shop on Marylebone High Street in London.
+As I write, I remember my top came from the Cancer Research shop on Marylebone High Street in London.
 (One of the world’s best charity shops, actually, in my opinion.)
 And my socks come from Dublin — okay, I bought them new.

 Even if you aren’t a big shopper, there’s the “one item a trip” option.
 Plus, you can purchase souvenirs with a consistent theme.

 My husband and I were at a party for a local club I belong to over 20 years ago when we noticed that the host’s house was full of roosters.
 Not real roosters, but paintings of roosters, figurines of roosters, little ornaments of roosters, the list went on.
-She explained to me that both to limit shopping volume and to keep memories alive they decided that each trip she and her husband went on, they purchased some sort of rooster item.
+She explained to me that to limit shopping volume and keep memories alive, they decided that on each trip she and her husband went on, they purchased some rooster items.

 Another friend of mine purchased a clock from every place he visited.
 Each clock went up in another friend’s delicatessen.
-They were mounted high on the wall next to the ceiling and numbered about 50-something by the time he passed away.
-It never failed that at least once a day a customer would ask a question about the clocks.
+They were mounted high on the wall next to the ceiling and numbered about 50-something by the time he passed.
+It never failed that a customer would ask a question about the clocks at least once a day.
 They always got an answer about where the clock was purchased.
-The deli owner would demure about any other explanations except to say we were there together, usually evoking raucous laughter.
+The deli owner would be timid about other explanations except to say we were there together, usually evoking raucous laughter.

 YOU MAY BE INTERESTED IN OTHER TRAVELERS UNITED STORIES